Sanket5358/Project3_SocketCAN_DBC/README.md

         ↓
 Engineering Values
         ↓
+Visualization
-Visualization2.
-Problem Statement
+2. Problem Statement

 The objective is to design a simple Vehicle Information Network using CAN communication.

-The network contains the following signals:
+The network contains the following vehicle signals:

 Signal	Unit
 Vehicle Speed	km/h